Dongwon-Lee/lsgkm/README.md

-﻿# LS-GKM: A new and improved gkm-SVM software for large-scale datasets
+﻿## LS-GKM: A new and improved gkm-SVM software for large-scale datasets

 gkm-SVM, a sequence-based method for predicting regulatory DNA elements, is a useful tool for studying gene regulatory mechanisms.
-In continuous efforts to improve the method, new software, **LS-GKM**, is introduced.
+In continuous efforts to improve the method, new software, LS-GKM, is introduced.
 It offers much better scalability and provides further advanced gapped *k*-mer based kernel functions.
-As a result, **LS-GKM** achieves considerably higher accuracy than the original gkm-SVM.
+As a result, LS-GKM achieves considerably higher accuracy than the original gkm-SVM.

-## Citation
+### Citation

-*Please cite the following paper if you use gkm-SVM in your research:*
+*Please cite the following paper if you use LS-GKM in your research:*

 * Ghandi, M.†, Lee, D.†, Mohammad-Noori, M. & Beer, M. A. Enhanced Regulatory Sequence Prediction Using Gapped k-mer Features.
 PLoS Comput Biol 10, e1003711 (2014). *† Co-first authors*

 * Lee, D. LS-GKM: A new and improved gkm-SVM for large-scale Datasets. (in preparation)

-## Installation
+### Installation

 After downloading and extracting the source codes, type: